rhoadsa81/cwdg-vagrant/README.md

 When I talk about the Terminal throughout this document, I mean one of the following things:

-- If you're on Mac or Linux, I mean the Terminal.
-Mac users, you can find the Terminal application in the Utilities folder (or just type 'Terminal' into Spotlight).
-Linux people: You know what the Terminal is.
+- If you're on Mac, I mean Terminal.
+You can find the Terminal application in the Utilities folder (or just type 'Terminal' into Spotlight).
+- If you're using Linux, search for 'terminal' using whatever tool your distribution comes with.
+Some common ones are 'gnome-terminal', 'xfce-terminal', 'rxvt', and 'xterm'.
-- If you're on Windows, the Terminal is Git Bash.
-You should install it with Git (outlined below).
+- If you're on Windows, the terminal is Git Bash.
+You should install it along with Git (outlined below).

 ## Installation